 - voluntarily entered into by both parties with full knowledge of all information relevant to the agreement

 If the basic requirements for a valid agreement are met, a prenuptial or postnuptial agreement will be presumed to be enforceable.
 Either party may challenge the enforceability of the agreement on the grounds of fairness and whether it was voluntarily entered into.
 Both parties must have had time to consult separate attorneys.
 Consulting an attorney not only helps you make sure you have considered all the issues, but it is also more likely a court will enforce an agreement where both parties have had the benefit of counsel before signing.

 To some, it may seem counterintuitive to make an agreement about divorce in anticipation of or while still married.
 But the reality is that divorces happen and good planning can go a long way to make a difficult situation more manageable.
-The Manhattan prenuptial and postnuptial agreement lawyer at Randi L. Karmel, PLLC, helps our clients understand the benefits of marital agreements with open and honest communication.
+When you need a prenuptial and postnuptial agreement lawyer in New York City’s five boroughs, call Randi L. Karmel, PLLC.
+We help our clients understand the benefits of marital agreements with open and honest communication.
 Contact us here to discuss your unique matrimonial issues or call our office at 212-755-0224.